FarronF/limerick-council-meetings/meetings/2021/04/15-Virtual Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 18th March 2021.md

 vigorous enforcement action in respect of all such incidents.
 The Council also has a dedicated

-commercial waste team who investigate suspected incidents of commercial waste dumping e.g.--- 4
+commercial waste team who investigate suspected incidents of commercial waste dumping e.g.
+---
+4

 "construction and demolition" waste regardless of the location, and who likewise, will instigate